 How defined is your role?
-And how often do you find yourself going above and beyond your initial “job description”?
+How often do you find yourself going above and beyond your initial “job description”?
 How often has your role changed altogether?

 It goes without saying that every person in a corporate ecosystem juggles multiple roles, responsibilities and wears a hat with multiple titles.

 The efficiency of this process is limited only to the task and beyond this perception, the security aspects get muddled.
 This surely doesn’t qualify as efficient.

 With constant changes in people’s roles, IT ends up playing catch up to provide them with the right access to the applications or other resources they need.
 Failing to provide these accesses in a timely and secure manner, falls under the umbrella of IT inefficiency.
 Eventually, on the HR—who may not have defined the changes from an organizational perspective or the changes have not been conveyed.

 This mismatch of communication or lack of defined roles— including the roles of HR and IT is why HR collaboration with IT security is so imperative.
 While it sounds like a simple aspect of keeping records, HR plays a more significant role in ensuring the safety of an organization.
 This is often underestimated by the rest of the organization as it is not exclusively defined in an HR’s role.